renanalencar/greetinglibhilt/README.md

 - 🎯 **Simple API**: Easy-to-use greeting functionality
 - 🏗️ **Clean Architecture**: Organized with domain, data, and presentation layers
+- 💉 **Dependency Injection**: Powered by Hilt for clean and testable code
 - 🎨 **Jetpack Compose**: Modern declarative UI with Material 3 components
 - ✅ **Well-tested**: Comprehensive unit and instrumentation tests
 - 📱 **Android Library**: Reusable AAR package for integration into any Android project